The selection of the most important and recent publications related to the project REBELION:

 Study.
 In 30th ACM Conference on Hypertext and Social Media (HT ’19), September 17–20, 2019, Hof, Germany.
 ACM, New York, NY, USA, 10 pages.
 DOI: 10.1145/3342220.3343642.

-- Model capturing features of textual documents, which are important for detection of antisocial behaviour
+- capturing features of textual documents, which are important for detection of antisocial behaviour

-- Method for sentiment classification of the content created at social networks
+- sentiment classification of the content created at social networks

 In addition, we are working on proposal and implemention of Monant platform, which serves for real-time and scalable web monitoring, mediating results exchange among models/methods and for providing public as well as experts users with end-user services.

-PhD students, who work on theses related to the project REBELION:
+PhD students, who work on dissertation theses related to the project REBELION:

 - Michal Farkaš